About the bill

 Length: 13 pages

-This bill was introduced on May 16, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 16, 2016, in a previous session of Congress, but it did not receive a vote.

 Jun 2, 2009